quanghuy0497/Few-shot-Learning_Summarization/README.md

 ### **Preface, Abbeviations, and Notations**
 Many equations/formulas in this review repository _**might differ from the original paper**_.
 Not only because of the inability of rendering latex math on markdown Github (there are several ways to solve this but it will be very complex) but also I wish to keep these formulas as simple as possible for beginners (like me) to understand these papers.

 Many papers often work with **_different notations and abbeviations_** which might bring confusion to the reader (many refer to use _K_ for the number of classes; _N_ for the number of support examples and vice versa).
 To provide a uniform notation for summarizing papers and convenient for writing/comparing, I will use **_the following abbreviations and notations list_** throughout my papers' summarization.
+Specific symbols/notations for particular paper will be defined with their own recap section.

 + **Abbeviations**:
   - **_FSL_**: Few-shot learning